-Throughout the year, Community Development staff met with numerous representatives of the Homeless Coalition to discuss their priorities and alignment with the Consolidated Plan.
-The consultations included separate meetings with the Director of the Continuum of Care, the Housing Solutions Board, the Executive Director of the SHARE Center.
-Permanent supportive housing, facilities improvements, overcoming housing access barriers, eviction diversion, increased need for rent and utility as and providing ongoing case management and other supportive services to the homeless were listed as priorities.
+Throughout the year, Community Development staff met with numerous representatives of the Homeless Coalition to discuss their priorities and alignment with the Annual Action Plan.
+The consultations focused on permanent supportive housing, facilities improvements, overcoming housing access barriers, eviction diversion, increased need for rent and utility as and providing ongoing case management and other supportive services to the homeless were listed as priorities.